halasadi/MAPS/README.md

 ## confused?

 The MAPS software is still being tested.
 I will appreciate any bugs/comments with the code/documentation.
 Please post an issue and I will get to it.

+## Credits

+This project was developed by
+[Hussein Al-Hasadi](https://github.com/halasadi) at the University of Chicago.

+Thanks to [Matthew Stephens](stephenslab.uchicago.edu) for his support and mentorship.